7 Questions to Ask Franchisees: Validating Your Franchise Options

-As you narrow your search for the right franchise, be sure to reach out to franchise owners at your tops contenders.
+As you narrow your search for the right franchise, be sure to reach out to franchise owners at your top contenders.
 Current franchisees are often the best sources for unbiased and unfiltered information and can help you validate or invalidate the franchises you are considering.
+We’ve put together this list of questions to ask franchisees to give you a starting point for your conversations with current franchise owners.

-7 Important Questions to Ask Before You Buy
+7 Important Questions to Ask Before Buying a Franchise

 1. Opening: Did the opening of your business go according to plan?